How to Prep for your New Job (Yay!)

 Practice your commute.

-Before you head out for your first day, take some time to plan the best route.
-If you're driving, avoid rush hour and get there early if possible.
-If you're taking public transportation, make sure that you know exactly where it is located and how long it will take for you to get there.
+Before you head out for your first day, take some time to plan and research the best route.
+If you’re driving, avoid rush hour and get there early if possible.
+If you’re taking public transportation, make sure that you know exactly where it is located and how long it will take for you to get there.
 And if a cab is more convenient for your commute, make sure that the driver knows which address he or she needs to go before getting into the car with them.

 Identify potential problems that might come up, like keeping to a schedule or taking care of a child while working.
 This way you can prepare in advance for the challenges ahead.

-- Practice driving there using Google Maps or Waze.
-Make sure to take note of any construction or traffic issues that could affect your commute time (this includes bad weather!).
+• Take note of any construction or traffic issues that could affect your commute time (this includes bad weather!).

-- Check out some alternate routes if there are any delays on the road you normally take to work.
-You might find that there's another route that takes less time and/or is less stressful than what you're used to driving everyday!
+• Check out some alternate routes if there are any delays on the road you normally take to work.
+You might find that there’s another route that takes less time and/or is less stressful than what you’re used to driving everyday!

 Finally, relax!